lzqsd/VirtualObjectInsertion/README.md

 * Renderer.
 Please find the renderer from this [link](https://github.com/lzqsd/OptixRenderer) This is the an Optix-based GPU renderer implemented for this project.

 ## Data
-Please download the data from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.zip).
+Please download the data from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion_test.zip).
 It includes the inverse rendering predictions of the 20 examples from Garon et al. 2019 dataset (Example 1-20) and 4 examples (demo0-3) downloaded from the Internet.

 ## Instructions
-To reproduce the 20 object insertion results from
+To reproduce the 20 object insertion results from Garon et al. 2019 dataset.
+* Download the data from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.ziphttp://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion_test.zip).
+Unzip the data in the same directory as the code.
+*